 Dynamic range | OFFSET /w COUNT

-The Holidays range name is dynamic – Holidays Refers to:
+The ASX Holidays range (figure 1) name is dynamic – Holidays Refers to:

 The OFFSET function returns a reference to a range that is a specified number of rows and columns from a cell or range of cells.